Anon-Planet/thgtoa/verify.md

 **Do check for the "Verified" tags on each commit or release.**

-### How to verify the the authenticity, and integrity of the files using GPG:
+### How to verify the the authenticity and integrity of the files using GPG:

 To verify the files with GPG signatures, you should first install gpg on your system:
 - Windows: Install gpg4win from <https://www.gpg4win.org/download.html>